 }

-Mixed with a couple of other font loading strategies — prefetching font files, subsetting for Latin alphabets, self-hosting your font files, caching your font files — we can also use font-display: swap or font-display: auto without having to worry about jarring layout shifts (on non-Webkit browsers).
+Mixed with a couple of other font loading strategies — prefetching font files, subsetting for Latin alphabets, self-hosting your font files, caching your font files — we can also use font-display: swap without having to worry about jarring layout shifts (on non-Webkit browsers anyway).

 I would love to hear your thoughts and feedback, feel free to drop me a line or tweet at me.
 I am always open to improvements to this tutorial or my code example.